meeo11/on7xelte/README.md

 on7xelte (J7 Prime) Archived ROMs and TWRPs.

 # Installation on Vendor Needed ROMs
-Boot to TWRP or OrangeFox
+Boot to TWRP or OrangeFox.
 Wipe System, Data, Dalvik, Dalvik Cache and vendor.
 Transfer the ROM and Vendor file to Target Phone (with MTP or adb push) Flash the Vendor File.